David Pratt (failed assassin): Personal and business life

 His second marriage was to Patty van Heijningen.
-They met in 1946 and would marry in the The Hague in September 1961.
+They met in 1946 and would marry in The Hague in September 1961.
 They had two children, Georgina Francesca in 1953 and Charles David in 1956.
 The marriage was again destabilised by his mental health issues.
 In 1954, shortly after the birth of their first child, Pratt claimed to have received a message which he should convey to South Africa.
 He was boarded and diagnosed as suffering from "grandiose delusions of the political saviour type".
-He was admitted to Tara Psychiatric Hospital and Sanatoria were he was locked up due to violence.
+He was admitted to Tara Psychiatric Hospital and Sanatoria where he was locked up due to violence.

 Pratt was almost constantly in psychiatric treatment from 1956 through 1959.
 His Dutch wife feared for her safety because he threatened her.
 In the beginning of 1958 she left him and returned to The Hague, taking their two children with her.
 He followed her with a gun in his pocket but was apprehended at Amsterdam Airport.
 His neurologist, Dr Chesler, urged his sister to have a curator bonis (legal guardian) appointed for him because he could no longer manage his affairs properly.

 He desperately tried to win his wife back.
 When that failed, he attempted to kidnap his daughter during a ski holiday in 1959.
 As he became more desperate about his marital problems, Pratt tried to commit suicide on three occasions.
 He returned to South Africa in January 1960.

 Pratt was deeply upset by the racial injustices of apartheid in South Africa.
 He was concerned with poverty among black South Africans and built a school and houses on his farm for black workers and their children.
 Pratt was a member of the South African and British Liberal parties and was active in the British anti-apartheid movement.
 At meetings of the Liberal Party of South Africa, he spoke openly against apartheid.
 Pratt's distress over apartheid turned to rage after the South African Police slaughtered 69 black protesters, including 29 children, in the Sharpeville massacre.